 Nuremberg’s past occupation by the Nazi party still plays a large role in what it is today.
 In the present, the city features many tributes to the party’s victims.
 Nuremberg has also preserved several sites used during World War II, turning them into museums and other educational attractions.

 One of the most well-known events of the historical era was the Nuremberg Trials, where Nazi officials and soldiers were tried and sentenced for their war crimes.
-Today, that same building where the trials happened is still a functioning courthouse, but the building’s top floor has been converted into a museum.
+Today, the Palace of Justice, where the trials happened is still a functioning courthouse, but the building’s top floor has been converted into a museum.
 Tours of the courtroom are still available, but do depend on whether or not court’s in session.

 There are a number of other homages to World War II-era Nuremberg.
 Though the Nuremberg Trials’ courtroom and museum is undoubtedly the most famous, each of the others are also incredibly important.
 Here, we’ve made a list of our favorite Nuremberg World War II historical sites.